itpplasma/GORILLA/README.md

 * Download supplemental material `954.zip` from above webpage.
 * Copy `954/F90/Src/Polynomial234RootSolvers.f90` to `GORILLA/SRC/` and replace existing file with indentical name.
   (Existing file with identical name is a placeholder which is necessary for compilation.)
+* GORILLA can be run without this external library.
+The computation of guiding-center orbits is then limited to the numerical Runge-Kutta option of GORILLA.

 Building: